serenity-js/serenity-js/docs/from-scripts-to-serenity-reporting-making-the-tests-speak-for-themselves.md

 ## Summary

-By organising the code of our acceptance testing system to follow the [Screenplay Pattern](screenplay-pattern.md) and adding `@step` annotations to the business-level tasks, we managed to generate meaningful, narrative and illustrated reports that can form part of the [living documentation](https://en.wikipedia.org/wiki/Specification_by_example)
+By organising the code of our automated acceptance testing system to follow the [Screenplay Pattern](screenplay-pattern.md) and adding `@step` annotations to the business-level tasks, we managed to generate meaningful, narrative and illustrated reports that can form part of the [living documentation](https://en.wikipedia.org/wiki/Specification_by_example)